-Here at United Auto Insurance we are dedicated to serving families across Chicagoland and Northwest Indiana, offering great value car, SR22, home and renters insurance for everyone.
+Here at United Auto Insurance we are dedicated to serving families across Chicagoland and Northwest Indiana, offering great value car insurance coverage, SR22, home and renters insurance for everyone.
 Whether you're new to the roads, or have been driving for years and are ready to move into a new home or apartment, we are here to help.
 We offer a variety of packages to suit all your needs.
 If you're previously uninsured, now is your chance to get a quote that fits your budget and enables you to enjoy the comfort of insurance, so you can live your life without fear of accidents or unexpected incidents.

-If you live in Romeoville, or the surrounding areas of Bolingbrook, Plainfield, Lockport or Lemont, our representatives will be happy to help, offer you a free quote and answer any questions you may have surrounding our insurance packages.
+If you live in Romeoville, or the surrounding areas of Bolingbrook, Plainfield, Lockport or Lemont, our representatives will be happy to help.
+We can offer you a free quote and answer any questions you may have surrounding our insurance packages.
 Having served the community for over 50 years, our customers trust us to provide excellent coverage and top quality customer service.

 Romeoville at a Glance